-The Group's maximum exposure to credit risk in relation to financial assets is the carrying amounts of cash and cash equivalents, short-term bank deposits, long-term bank deposits, cash held on behalf of customers, accounts receivable, other receivables, contract assets, wealth management products issued by banks carried at fair value through profit or loss and investments in Techstar Class B Shares and Promoter Warrants carried at fair value through profit or loss.
+The Group's maximum exposure to credit risk in relation to financial assets is the carrying amounts of cash and cash equivalents, short-term bank deposits, long-term bank deposits, cash held on behalf of customers, accounts receivable, other receivables, contract assets, wealth management products issued by banks carried at fair value through profit or loss and certain investments carried at fair value through profit or loss.
+See note 3 to the audited consolidated financial statements of the Group for the year ended December 31, 2024 for details.
 To manage this risk, the Group's deposits are mainly placed with state-owned or reputable financial institutions in the PRC.
 There has been no recent history of default in relation to these financial institutions.
-The wealth management products held by the Group are issued by banks investing in low risk underlying assets, which mainly consist of bank deposits, central bank bills, local government debt, corporate bond or debt with high credit ratings.
-Thus, the Board is of the view that the expected credit loss related to cash and cash equivalents, short-term bank deposits and wealth management products is immaterial.
+The wealth management products held by the Group are issued by banks, wealth management companies and securities firms investing in low risk underlying assets, which mainly consist of bank deposits, central bank bills, local government debt, corporate bond or debt with high credit ratings.
+Thus, the Board is of the view that the expected credit loss related to cash and cash equivalents and short-term bank deposits is immaterial, and the credit risk in relation to the financial assets carried at fair value through profit or loss has been reflected in their measurement of fair value.